 All the flavors of a classic chocolate chip cookie but made much, much healthier.
-These are Soft, Chewy, made in one bowl, No chilling needed and use nut flour instead of plain flour and Coconut oil instead of butter ––> Amazingly delicious recipe like this oat flour cookies.
+These are Soft, Chewy, made in one bowl, No chilling needed and use nut flour instead of plain flour and Coconut oil instead of butter ---> Amazingly delicious recipe like this oat flour cookies.

 Everyone needs a good recipe in their repertoire.
 There are no funny ingredients and no chilling needed.
 Just a simple, straightforward, amazingly delicious, soft still fully cooked that turns out perfectly every single time!